 Submissions to the workshop will be subject to a single-blind peer review process, with each submission reviewed by at least two program committee members in addition to an organizer.
 Accepted papers will be given either an oral or poster presentation slot, and will be published in the IEEE Big Data workshop proceedings.

-Papers must be submitted in PDF format according to IEEE Computer Society Proceedings Manuscript Formatting Guidelines (Formatting Instructions, Templates) to fit within 10 pages (long papers), or 6 pages (short papers) including any diagrams, references and appendices.
+Papers must be submitted in PDF format according to IEEE Computer Society Proceedings Manuscript Formatting Guidelines (Formatting Instructions) to fit within 10 pages (long papers), or 6 pages (short papers) including any diagrams, references and appendices.
 Submissions must be self-contained and in English.
-After uploading your submission, please check the copy stored on the site.
+After uploading your submission, please double check the copy stored on the website.

 Submissions should be made using the Online Submission System provided by IEEE BigData.

 Accepted papers will be published in the IEEE proceedings.

 We plan to invite speakers who are experts in relevant research areas.
 Please see our past workshops for more information: https://ccni.hrl.com/workshop/archive